rsksmart/devportal-1.0/rif/relay/operator-manual.md

 - `<secret_mnemonic>` contains the path to a file with the mnemonic of a funded account to use during the relay server registration
 - `<ADDRESS>` is the account address associated to that mnemonic.

-## Allow Token Address to BlackList
+## Allow Token Address to Whitelist
 Now the final step is to allow some tokens to be used by relay on the smart wallets.

 ### On Regtest